KurtPfeifle/pandoc-csl-testing/README.md

 # Prerequisites

-On top of a current, working `pandoc` installation (including a working LaTeX installation for PDF output), you need to have two more elements:
+On top of a current, working `pandoc` installation (including a working LaTeX installation for PDF output which includes the relevant LaTeX packages), you need to have two more elements:

 1. **A `.bib` file with the list of used bibliographic resources.**
 1. **A few CSL files you want to test.**